0xPARC/0xparc-intro-book/easy/src/fhe2.typ

 #import "preamble.typ":*

-= Public-Key Cryptography from Learning with Errors
+= Public-Key Cryptography from LWE
 <lwe-crypto>
 The
 learning with errors
-problem (@lwe) is one of those "hard problems that you can build cryptography on."
+problem (@lwe), like the discrete log assumption, is one of those "hard problems that you can build cryptography on."
 The problem is to solve for constants
 $ a_1, dots, a_n in ZZ \/ q ZZ, $ given a bunch of
 #emph[approximate] equations of the form